jcassarly/spellchecker/README.md

 #To-Do

-Add support for apostrophe characters

 Add support for possesives not in the dictionary

 Add support for reading a file in to spell check (use BufferedReader)

 Add support for reading a string to spell check

-Ad support for contractions when reading input string

-Add constructor to dictionary that accepts a string in addition to a file